 - Maintain an archive of important organizational material and generate multi-year comparative data and analyses from which long-range planning decisions can be made.

 Compensation and Benefits

 Compensation is commensurate with experience.
-The Center offers a benefits package that includes health & dental insurance, a 403b plan, life insurance and generous paid time off.
+The Center offers a benefits package that includes health & dental insurance, a 403b plan, life insurance, and generous paid time off.

 The Center for Contemplative Mind in Society strongly supports workplace diversity.
-Candidates of all races, genders, ages, and sexual orientations are encouraged to apply.
+Candidates of all races, genders, ages, and sexual orientations are strongly encouraged to apply.